Max von Schenckendorff

 Max von Schenckendorff (24 February 1875 – 6 July 1943) was a German military general in the Wehrmacht of Nazi Germany during World War II.
-He was the commander of Army Group Rear Area behind Army Group Centre from March 1941 until his death.
+He was the commander of Army Group Centre Rear Area, the area of military jurisdiction in the rear of Army Group Centre, from March 1941 until his death in 1943.
 He organized the Mogilev conference, in which Wehrmacht and SS officers discussed "bandit fighting" tactics, meaning the mass murder of Jews and other real or perceived enemies.
 The conference resulted in an intensification of the genocide that was already taking place in Army Group Centre Rear Area.
+Max von Schenckendorff died of a heart attack on 6 July 1943, while on leave in Krummhübel in the Giant Mountains.